jzhang512/metascribe/readme.md

 ## Overview

 MetaScribe automates metadata creation for libraries and archives by extracting (structured) information from digitized documents using modern large language models.
-Process documents page-by-page with flexible extraction schemas, all defined by you.
+Process documents page-by-page with flexible extraction schemas, all defined by your needs.

 ## Features

-- Structured metadata schemas customizable by your needs
+- Structured customizable metadata schemas
 - Page-by-page extraction
 - Preview and batch processing for metadata creation
 - JSONL output format